xtext/xtend-gradle-plugin/README.md

 Limitations
 -----------

+This plugin supports Xtend 2.5.4 and higher.
+For the android plugin, version 0.10 or higher is supported.

-This is a very early version which only works with the [2.5.4, 2.6.0] versions of Xtend.
-Also, the behaviour and API are all subject to change.
+Also, the behaviour and API are still subject to change.
 Please file issues here if anything doesn't work as you would expect.